scala/scala-lang/development/index.md

 have a stable Scala LTS 3.3.6 by the time Scala Next 3.7.0 is out.

 As a result, we expect to release **a new Scala LTS patch every 3 to 6 months**.

+## Scala 2 maintenance

+This section answers the questions:

+* What versions of Scala 2 are maintained?
+* How long will maintenance last?

+## Scala 2.13 maintenance

+Scala 2.13 maintenance is expected to continue indefinitely.

+"Indefinitely" means as long into the future as anyone can possibly anticipate, certainly for years to come.
+The Scala Center has no plan and no desire to retire the Scala 2.13 series.

+This means that:

+* Security vulnerabilities will be addressed.
+* Compatibility with new JVM versions will be ensured.
+* Interoperability with Scala 3 will continue and migration to Scala 3 will be supported.
+* Pull requests will be reviewed and, when feasible, merged.
+* Releases will continue indefinitely, typically every 3 to 6 months.
+(This cadence may slow down over time.)

+Most Scala 2 maintenance is done by the Scala team at [Akka](https://akka.io) (the company formerly known as Lightbend), in coordination with the Scala Center and the Scala 3 team.

+These remarks apply to Scala 2 itself, that is, the compiler and standard library.
+Making effective use of Scala 2 also depends on a healthy tooling and library ecosystem.
+Much of that ecosystem is outside of our direct control, but we help maintainers as much as we can.

+## Scala 2.12 maintenance

+Scala 2.12 will remain fundamental to the Scala ecosystem for as long as sbt 1.x (which requires 2.12) remains in wide use.

+Therefore, there is no plan to end-of-life Scala 2.12 entirely.
+Maintenance will continue, so that:

+* Security vulnerabilities will be addressed.
+* Compatibility with new JVM versions will be ensured.
+* Occasional releases will continue as-needed.

+But compared to 2.13, maintenance of 2.12 is already minimal and will remain so.

+## Scala 2.11 status

+Scala 2.11 reached end-of-life in 2016.

+It remains available and it is usable in some contexts, but it is no longer maintained.

+## Commercial support for Scala

+Akka offers [commercial support](https://akka.io) for Scala.
+The Scala team at Akka are the primary maintainers of Scala 2.
+They are very active in Scala 3 development as well.
+The Akka libraries are fully supported on both Scala 2 and Scala 3.

+VirtusLab offers [commercial support](https://virtuslab.com/expertise/scala/) for Scala as well.
+Their team manages Scala 3 releases and development.
+VirtusLab provides services to modernise Scala projects, including Scala 3 migration.